 – we are over-exposed to a plethora of synthetic chemicals,

 – we abuse our bodies,

 – we consume too much sugar

 – we have a lot of stress in our lives,

 – we are a living organism that is susceptible to disease, due to genetics and the environment, and

 – as much as we don’t want to hear – we get old and the vehicle breaks down.

-- Secondly there are many natural wellness modalities that we must incorporate into our lives in order to maintain our wellbeing.
+Secondly there are many natural wellness modalities that we can incorporate into our lives in order to maintain our wellbeing.

 Yes Lavender is known to elicit a calming effect on the central nervous system because it smells lovely and looks beautiful.
 The psychological calm that it produces when we smell lavender is the result of primarily one chemical constituent that occurs in lavender and it is called linalool.
 However linalool also occurs in nearly 200 different aromatic plants.
 When our olfactory bulb detects linalool it immediately produces an . . . ah effect, however smell is very subjective and some people simply do not like the smell of lavender.